puppetlabs/puppet-data-service/README.md

 ![Add a class with PDS](./docs/images/pdsaddfact.gif)

 2. Adding hiera data to a node

-Steps
+    - Steps
-* Add a hiera value for the client node for motd content
+      * Add a Hiera value for the client node for `motd` content
-* Run puppet on the client and confirm the new content is pplied
+      * Run Puppet on the client and confirm the new content is applied

 ![Add hiera data with PDS](./docs/images/pdsaddhiera.gif)